bradgillap/Informeshion/README.md

 #### Stage 1
 - [x] Build a skeleton prototype for Raspberry Pi 1 and 2.
 IN PROGRESS
-  - [x] Get batman-adv to work on the [Raspbian kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) IN PROGRESS.
+  - [x] Get batman-adv to work on the [Raspbian kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md)
   - [ ] Configure Services.
 Determine best method IN PROGRESS.
   - [ ] Write curl script to run tasks automatically IN PROGRESS.
   - [ ] Build a simple webpage to output service information.